Head lice! Nits!

 Tea-tree & Eucalyptus, or Patchouli, Lavender & Cedarwood.
 These oils have properties said to be effective at treating head lice.

-Ingredients: Olive oil, distilled water, coconut oil, sodium hydroxide, neem oil, shea butter, castor oil, essential oils
+Ingredients: Olive oil, coconut oil, neem oil, castor oil, shea butter, lye, water, essential oils

 Lasts for approximately 35 washes